frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ### USNJournal

-USN (Update Sequence Number) Journal records all files changes (e.g.., rename) that are made to volume.
+USN (Update Sequence Number) Journal records all files' changes (e.g.., rename) that are made to a volume.

 ```json
 [